LivingStories-DevTeam/Living-Stories-App/reports/m1_group3.md

     - Profile
     - Story Details
     - Home Feed
-- **Development Transparency**: Reflecting our ethos of openness, our GitHub repository stands as a testament to our dedication towards structured and transparent project management.

 ### Future Prospects:
 As we move through our project life cycle, the development team is enthusiastic to roll out a plethora of features, including: